herculesinc/pg-io/README.md

 pg-io is designed for scenarios when connection to the database is needed for a series of short and relatively simple requests.
 If you need a connection to execute long running queries (or queries that return large amounts of data) or require complex transaction logic, pg-io is probably not for you.

 Key principales for pg-io are:
   * Single transaction - only one transaction is allowed per connection session.
-A transaction can be started at any point during the session, but can be comitted (or rolled back) only at the end of the session
+A transaction can be started at any point during the session, but can be committed (or rolled back) only at the end of the session
-  * Low error tollerance - any error in query execution will terminate the session and release the connection back to the pool
+  * Low error tolerance - any error in query execution will terminate the session and release the connection back to the pool

 The above would work well for many web-server scenarios when connection is needed for a single user request.
-If some error is encountered, all the requested chagnes are rolled back, an error is returned to the user, and the connection is release to handle the next request.
+If some error is encountered, all the requested changes are rolled back, an error is returned to the user, and the connection is release to handle the next request.

 ## Install